Teeth Whitening – Clute, TX

 Laser Teeth Whitening

-Laser teeth whitening is a teeth whitening process that uses laser energy and the latest technologies — it’s the best way to whiten teeth.
-During this teeth whitening process, the dentist will apply a liquid rubber dam to protect your gums from the laser energy.
+Laser teeth whitening is a process that uses laser energy and the latest technologies — it’s the best way to whiten teeth.
+During this whitening process, the dentist will apply a liquid rubber dam to protect your gums from the laser energy.
 Next, the dentist applies some teeth whitening gel and then uses laser energy that can catalyze the effects of the teeth whitening gel and make them work faster.
-While this teeth whitening process also only treats the surface stains, it’s a lot more effective than teeth bleaching.
+While the teeth whitening process also only treats surface stains, it’s a lot more effective than teeth bleaching.

-Zoom teeth whitening is one of the most effective methods to deal with tooth discoloration of the enamel or dentin.
-During this in-office zoom teeth whitening process, the dentist uses a Zoom Advanced Power Chairside Lamp to enhance the teeth whitening process and activate 25% hydrogen peroxide whitening.
-The lamp breaks down the hydrogen peroxide so that oxygen can enter the enamel and dentin in order to provide perfect teeth whitening.
+Zoom! teeth whitening is one of the most effective methods to deal with tooth discoloration of the enamel or dentin.
+During this in-office treatment, the dentist uses a Zoom Advanced Power Chairside Lamp to enhance the process and activate 25% hydrogen peroxide whitening.
+The lamp breaks down the hydrogen peroxide so that oxygen can enter the enamel and dentin to provide perfect teeth whitening.
 The whole procedure generally concludes within an hour.